-We present a working self-referential sample of how a Bridges Conference paper should be formatted, using the LATEX typesetting system.
-Abstracts such as this should be formatted in a 9 point Times Roman font, be right-and left-justified, and have margins inset from those of the main paper.
-Your abstract should be only one paragraph, comprising anywhere from three to eight lines of text-the shorter the sweeter.
-Abstracts will function independently from the rest of the paper so is a good idea to avoid footnotes and citations.
-Abstracts are easier to deal with as plain text so avoid unnecessary formatting and symbols.
+We present a working self-referential sample in \mathbb{R}^2 of how a Bridges Conference paper should be formatted, using the LaTeX typesetting system, but with tips for word-processor users also.
+Abstracts such as this should be formatted in a 9 point Times Roman font, be right- and left-justified, and have margins inset from those of the main paper.
+Authors ... are encouraged ... by their readers ... to avoid ... the somnambulent ... passive voice ... as much as ... possible ... zzzzzz.
+It is perfectly acceptable to use the first person "I" when talking about one's own artistic endeavors, and the inclusive, academic "we" works for more formal needs.
+Your abstract should be only one paragraph, comprising anywhere from three to eight lines of text-the shorter the sweeter (note our correct usage of the word comprise).